FerretCode/locomotive/README.md

 -   Structured log attributes sent to Grafana Loki must always be a string

-- The root attributes in the HTTP logs are subject to change as Railway adds or removes information.
+- The root attributes in the HTTP logs are subject to change as Railway adds or removes information

 All variables: